About Us | Sparking Ideas for a Brighter Future

 For over two decades George has advised Not-For-Profit, Government and Commercial organisations in strategy, business models and system transformation.
 Entering the consultancy world on the back of having grown and sold a $100M private sector business, Spark’s clients consistently cite his aptitude for strong practicality, keen commerciality and a commitment to creating uniquely tailored approaches which render maximum practical benefit.
 Prior roles saw George as the National Lead Partner for Transformation at Grant Thornton, Program Director for the Department of Premier and Cabinet as well as Chairman and Non-Executive Director on a number of technology and service businesses.
 A proponent of tough love, George will stop at nothing in his quest to unearth fresh ideas for sustainable business models.
 In his spare time (outside of airport lounges) George can be found making a mess in the kitchen and cooking up a storm with his kids.

 Felicity brings an international perspective to her engagements, a result of her professional and academic experience.
 Graduating Peking University with an MBA, Felicity entered the corporate consulting world as a business transformation adviser.
 A founding member of the Spark team, Felicity has facilitated international strategy projects, developed expertise in NFP go-to-market approaches and was co-author of the briefing paper for the National Mental Health Commission review.
 A dedicated Sparkie, she enjoys balancing the tightrope between creativity and scientific rigour, working alongside clients through ideation, modelling, stress testing and execution planning.
 It is imperative to Felicity that outcomes are practical and solution-based, rendering tangible value.
-After hours, Felicity is likely found in the yoga studio, putting herself through the paces, or in a dumpling restaurant, doing the same to her digestive system.
+After hours, Felicity is likely found in the yoga studio, putting herself through the paces.

-With almost a decade across leading Australian businesses in the Corporate sector alongside additional work with small NGOs, Laura has particular expertise in brokering NFP / Corporate partnerships.
-As former lead of Social Impact at Westpac, following a stint in Corporate Responsibility & Sustainability with Stockland, her experience ranges from Sustainability Reporting through to Shared Value program design and delivery.
-She holds Environmental Science and International Relations degrees from Tufts University in the United States, is a Centre for Sustainability Leadership Fellow and recently completed the Graduate Certificate in Social Impact at UNSW.
-Laura’s unique skillset provides nuanced perspectives on how effective partnerships between the private sector and NFPs can lead to both social and financial benefit.
+With over a decade in Corporate Responsibility across leading Australian businesses, alongside work with small Not for Profits, Laura has expertise in Corporate Community investment and in brokering effective NFP / Corporate partnerships.
+As former lead of Social Impact at Westpac, following a stint in Corporate Responsibility and Sustainability with Stockland, her experience ranges from community investment and shared value strategy design and delivery through to social impact reporting.
+She holds Environmental Science and International Relations degrees from Tufts University in the United States, is a Centre for Sustainability Leadership Fellow and has completed the Graduate Certificate in Social Impact at UNSW.
+Laura’s unique skillset provides nuanced perspectives on how to gain the most business value and social impact from community investment.
 She finds her balance in the great outdoors, hiking the Blue Mountains or kayaking on Sydney harbour.

 For the past decade, Richard has worked with Government, Not-For-Profits and Commercial organisations in both the UK and Australia.
 Helping to design and deliver operating models, Richie’s commitment to re-engineering processes and ensuring they deliver the right flow of value means that he won’t rest until he gets to the root-cause of an issue, taking that step back to discover the right solution and make a real difference to organisational performance.
 A broad range of experience and knowledge allows Richie to define, map and understand people, process and technology, translating how such components operate together in delivering the business model and meeting strategic objectives.
 Outside of work hours you’ll find him at home, attempting to deliver a sustainable strategy for dealing with excitable young children.

-A decade of government experience allowed Verity to progress state-wide social policies as Chief-of-Staff to a NSW Government Minister.
-Driven by creating high impact social change, Verity pursued complex social initiatives, including the NSW Government's policy on Aboriginal Affairs.
-Success in the role led to a position as CEO of the Australia-Myanmar Chamber of Commerce, where she advanced concepts of corporate responsibility.
-While there she also launched the inaugural Responsible Investment Group and explored best practice under the UN Global Compact.
-With her approach likewise informed by experience leading the Women In Business And Leadership Development Conference, working with CARE Myanmar and coordinating projects with the UNDP for Mayan communities in Mexico, Verity’s belief is that working together across sectors will most effectively multiply our impact.
-Her experience abroad led to a love for all things Latin American: language, music, food and dancing are Verity’s passions.
+A decade of government experience allowed Verity to lead the development of state-wide social policies as Chief-of-Staff to the NSW Minister for Aboriginal Affairs, Multicultural Affairs, Veterans, Volunteering & Youth.
+Verity led a team to deliver complex social initiatives, including the NSW Government’s policy on Aboriginal Affairs.
+Success led to a position as CEO of the Australia-Myanmar Chamber of Commerce, where she advanced concepts of corporate responsibility.
+While living in Myanmar, Verity launched the inaugural Responsible Investment Group and explored best practice under the UN Global Compact.
+With a passion for empowering women and girls, Verity led the creation of the first Myanmar Women in Business and Leadership Development Conference.
+With a belief that cross-sector collaboration allows us to multiply our impact, Verity has a passion for all things Latin American: language, music, food and dance.

-Working with NFPs and NGOs in Australia, USA, and India, Jay is the founder of Promise or Pay, a web-based platform that helps people make positive behavioural changes by putting their money on the line for charity.
+Working with NFPs and NGOs in Australia, USA, and India, Jay is the founder of Promise or Pay, a web-based platform that helps people make positive behavioural changes.
 Believing that for-purpose business models can become part of the mainstream, Jay founded Social Change Central, Australia’s first online opportunities portal for social enterprise.
-Prior to this, he spent a year living in Cambodia as an Australian Youth Ambassador for Development, being selected as a 2015 Myer Innovation Fellow by the Foundation for Young Australians as one of Australia’s top 50 young social entrepreneurs.
-Driven by the desire to help others, Jay is passionate about positive social change and tackling the world’s biggest problems through the power of social entrepreneurship.
-Inspired by small actions which bring about big change and with a love for engaging with like-minded people, Jay holds an MA in Development Studies, a Graduate Diploma of Project Management and a Bachelor of Commerce.
+Prior to this, he spent a year living in Cambodia as an Australian Youth Ambassador for Development.
+Jay was selected as a 2015 Myer Innovation Fellow, the Young Entrepreneur Finalist in the Sydney SHINE Awards, and one of Australia’s top 50 young social entrepreneurs by the Foundation for Young Australians.
+Jay is passionate about positive social change and tackling the world’s biggest problems through the power of social entrepreneurship.
+Inspired by small actions with big outcomes and holding a love for engaging with like-minded people, Jay has an MA in Development Studies, a Graduate Diploma of Project Management and a Bachelor of Commerce.
 Outside of work, Jay can be found in the ocean or on the basketball court.